martiaaarti/brainhub/README.md

 To run the application following steps should be followed:

 - Make sure you are using the correct node version, if not run `nvm install`
-- Go to server folder
+- Go to back-end folder
 - Install required packages by running `npm install` command
 - Blueprint file for `.env` file called `.envexample` with all necessary variables is provided in root directory.
 Ensure that following enviornmental variables in `.env` file are filled before running the application.